stake-plus/govcomms/docs/GCBot.md

    - Provide either `openai_api_key` (`OPENAI_API_KEY`) or `claude_api_key` (`CLAUDE_API_KEY`).
    - Set `ai_provider` / `AI_PROVIDER` if you wish to force a specific provider, and optionally override `ai_model`.

+5. **Polkassembly credentials**
+   - Add `polkassembly_seed` (and optionally `ss58_prefix`) to each row in the `networks` table where you want automatic Polkassembly posting.
+Without a seed, the feedback bot will skip the outbound publish.

-5. **Flags**
+6. **Flags**
    - Start the binary with `--enable-qa`, `--enable-research`, and/or `--enable-feedback` depending on which modules you want to run.

 ## Known Limitations

 - There is no web UI or REST API in this repository; earlier documentation referenced modules that no longer exist.
-- The feedback module does not yet relay web-originated replies back into Discord or post the first comment to Polkassembly; only inbound feedback from Discord is handled.
+- The feedback module does not yet relay web-originated replies back into Discord; only inbound feedback from Discord is handled.
+(It will, however, post the first Discord feedback message to Polkassembly when a seed is configured.)
 - Rate limiting and moderation policies still need to be reintroduced.

 ## Observability